bemnlam/blog_posts/posts/a-tale-of-two-caches-redis-and-cache-helper.md

         return View(cachedResult);
     }

-    // Add new entry to Redis before returning the message. var message = $"Hello, {name}";
+    // Add a new entry to Redis before returning the message. var message = $"Hello, {name}";
     if(null != sections && sections.Any())
     {